Ondrej Duda: International career

 Duda made his international debut for Slovakia on 18 November 2014, replacing Marek Hamšík in the 59th minute of a 2–1 friendly win over Finland in Žilina.

 Duda scored Slovakia's first goal in their UEFA Euro 2016 campaign with an equalising goal to make it 1–1 against Wales.
 Slovakia went on to lose 2–1.
 His first goal in any of the qualifying competitions was scored in the 10th game of the 2018 FIFA World Cup qualification against Malta (3–0 win), sealing the second place in the group for Slovakia.

 Duda was a regular member of the national team under Pavel Hapal as well as Štefan Tarkovič, although commonly unavailable due to injuries.
 He continued to feature under Francesco Calzona.
 In March 2023, following a goal-less home draw versus Luxembourg, Erik Farkaš of Denník Šport wrote critically of Duda's overall national team performances arguing that despite prime age of 28 years, he did not appear capable of replacing Marek Hamšík after his international retirement in creativity and game organisation, though he was often fitted into the position by multiple experts.

+On 7 June 2024, he was named in Francesco Calzona's 26-man Slovakia squad for UEFA Euro 2024.
+On 26 June, in the final group-stage match against Romania, he scored his first goal of the tournament from an assist by Juraj Kucka.